OpenEvalProject/evals/manuscripts/elife-44752/v2/manuscript.md

 ## Results

-## Disrupting the localization of APC-dependent RNAs at protrusions does not affect their translation
+### Disrupting the localization of APC-dependent RNAs at protrusions does not affect their translation

 As a first step towards assessing whether localization of APC-dependent RNAs at protrusions is coupled to their translation status, we disrupted RNA localization at protrusions and determined whether that affected the efficiency of their translation.
 To measure translation efficiency, we fractionated cell extracts on sucrose gradients to resolve RNAs according to the number of bound ribosomes (Figure 1A).
 To facilitate a larger scale analysis, we divided each gradient into four fractions based on UV absorbance traces.
 Fraction one includes free RNPs and the 40S and 60S ribosomal subunits, fraction 2 includes 80S monosomes, and fractions 3 and 4 include light and heavy polysomes, respectively. mRNAs in fractions 1 and 2 largely correspond to non-translated mRNAs, whereas mRNAs in fractions 3 and 4 are actively translated.
 To correct for variations introduced by sample manipulation during RNA purification, an equal amount of in vitro transcribed spike RNA was added to each fraction.
 The recovered RNA from each fraction was then used to simultaneously detect the levels of multiple RNA species along the four fractions (Figure 1A).
 For detection, we used nanostring analysis which allows for direct RNA counting and thus avoids biases introduced by reverse transcription and amplification.
 We designed probes to detect 20 protrusion-enriched RNAs, that we have previously defined as APC-dependent, 6 RNAs encoding ribosomal proteins or ribosome biogenesis factors, which we have previously shown are also enriched at protrusions but in an APC-independent manner, and eight control RNAs which based on our prior analysis are not enriched at protrusions (Wang et al., 2017) (Figure 1D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/44752/elife-44752-fig1-v2.jpg)

 **Figure 1.:** (A) Outline of experimental procedure.
 Sucrose gradients are divided into four fractions based on UV absorbance, an equal amount of spike RNA is added to each, and RNA presence is quantitatively assessed with nanoString analysis.
 (B, C) Representative absorbance profiles of polysome gradients of control, puromycin treated (B) or Pkp4-cUTR-expressing cells (C).
 Inset in (B) shows an enlargement of the polysome region.
 (D) Heat maps showing RNA presence in polysome gradient fractions, based on nanoString analysis, under the indicated conditions.
 Gene names are shown on the left.
 Values indicate averages of 3 independent experiments.
-Statistically significant differences compared to the corresponding control fractions are indicated by asterisks (2-way ANOVA with Dunnett’s multiple comparisons test).10.7554/eLife.44752.003Figure 1—source data 1.Figure 1D.
+Statistically significant differences compared to the corresponding control fractions are indicated by asterisks (2-way ANOVA with Dunnett’s multiple comparisons test).

 To first validate whether our experimental approach can detect changes in translation, we isolated polysome gradient fractions from control cells or cells treated with puromycin, an antibiotic that terminates translation and dissociates polysomes.
 Indeed, puromycin treatment led to an increase in monosomes and ribosomal subunits and a decrease in heavy polysomes (Figure 1B).
 (Note that NIH/3T3 cells used in these experiments have a reduced baseline amount of ribosomes engaged in translation (i.e. in light and heavy polysomes) compared to HEK293 cells shown in Figure 1A).
 Nanostring analysis of recovered RNA revealed that under control conditions a higher proportion of most RNAs exists in fractions 3 and 4, while treatment with puromycin significantly shifted the distribution of RNAs, in all three groups examined, towards fractions 1 and 2 (Figure 1D and Figure 1—source data 1).
 These results therefore indicate that indeed mRNAs present in fractions 3 and 4 correspond to actively translated transcripts, and furthermore, that our nanostring-based methodology can quantitatively detect changes in translation efficiency.